Light in the dark forest -- I. An efficient optimal estimator for 3D Lyman-alpha forest power spectrum: Discussion

 The estimator's sensitivity to the large-scale split scale $R_L$ and the search radius for neighbors $f R_L$ necessitates careful calibration through simulations tailored to the specific dataset.
 Specifically, the parameter $f$ describes the overlap region between the large- and small-scale treatments.
 There must be some transition region in any \pcm\ code since the large scales are handled in Fourier space, the small scales in configuration space, and one cannot consistently impose a hard boundary in both spaces.
 However, increasing $f$ significantly raises computational costs, making it impractical beyond certain limits.
 On the other hand, performing the PP component on GPUs could substantially improve the efficiency of the small-scale matrix-vector multiplications and allow more distant neighbors to be included.
 Exploring GPU implementations to optimize performance is a promising avenue for future work.

 One possible drawback of our optimal estimator is that it auto-correlates spectra by construction in contrast to the estimators of refs.~\cite{fontriberaEstimate3DPowerLya2018, belsunce3dLymanAlphaPowerSpectru2024}.
 The auto-correlations lead to added spectral noise power and are susceptible to pipeline calibration errors and sky modeling errors \cite{guyCharacterizationOfContaminantsDesi2024}.
+Furthermore, residuals in the sky background subtraction model correlate pixels between neighboring quasars observed in the same spectrograph \cite{guyCharacterizationOfContaminantsDesi2024}.
 The cosmology inference must include templates to marginalize errors in noise calibration and sky modeling.
-We show in appendix~\ref{app:quasi_cross} how the estimator can be altered to calculate only cross-forest contributions, albeit sub-optimally.
+We show in appendix~\ref{app:quasi_cross} how the estimator can be altered to calculate only cross-forest contributions, and discard some combinations of forest pairs, albeit sub-optimally.

 This work represents a significant step forward in the precise measurement of \pthreed, paving the way for more accurate cosmological constraints from upcoming large-scale structure surveys like DESI and Spec-S5 \cite{specS5}.